-- e.
+- d.
+Receive applications for variance requests, provide proper notification and forward, along with recommendations to the Board of Adjustment. - e.
 Receive applications for zoning amendments, provide proper notification and forward, along with recommendations, to the Planning Commission. - f.
 Inspect construction and development to insure that the standards of this Ordinance are being complied with.
-The Zoning Administrator or its agent may require an on-site inspection of any property before, during or after construction has begun and after completion. - g.
+The Zoning Administrator95 or its agent may require an on-site inspection of any property before, during or after construction has begun and after completion. - g.
 Provide and maintain a public information bureau relative to matters arising out of this Ordinance. - h.
 Maintain the Alexandria Township official zoning maps. - i.
 File all matters required by Minnesota Statutes 462.3595, Subdivision 4 and 462.36 or as otherwise required by state law. - j.
 Perform any additional duties required in the administration and enforcement of this Ordinance and the Alexandria Township Subdivision Controls Ordinance. - k.
 Serve as staff to the Planning Commission and Board of Adjustments. - 1.
 Undertake such other matters and responsibilities as the Town Board may assign from time to time. - m.
 Right of entry upon land. - n.
 Notice of Abatement to landowners in violation of any provision of this Ordinance.